Lisbet12/Human-Resource-data-of-Employee/README.md

 This involves exploring of data to answer some question regarding the data such as;
 - What are the reason for employees left the Organisation?
 - What is the Monthly income for Gender?
-- What is the Total attrition count
+- What is the total attrition count?
-- What is the Total Attrition for each Gender.
+- What is the Total Attrition for each Gender?